-At the point of closure of a school, any remaining balances (whether surplus or deficit) will revert to the Authority; it cannot be transferred as a balance to any other school, even when the school is a successor to the closing school, except that a surplus or deficit transfers to an academy or their funding agency where a school converts to academy status under section 4(1)(a) of the Academies Act 2010.
+At the point of closure of a school, any remaining balances (whether surplus or deficit) will revert to the Authority.
+Where in the funding period, a school has been established or is subject to a prescribed alteration as a result of the closure of a school, a local authority may add an amount to the budget share of the new or enlarged school to reflect all or part of the unspent budget share, including any surplus carried over from previous funding periods, of the closing school for the funding period in which it closes.
+A surplus or deficit transfers to an academy or their funding agency where a school converts to academy status under section 4(1)(a) of the Academies Act 2010.